mevinod/scammed-by/01/info.md

 # Indication I missed
 - That was a bit less amount.
 No showroom will hold off for that amount.
+- He got amount in two transaction/twice.
+Should have stopped in the 2nd time atleast.
 -